Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 Lexington Residents who have or have had relatives in either Iraq or Afghanistan

-If you are a Lexington resident & have relative(s) in either war zone please inform Rich Hill at rleehill@comcast.net so they can be listed on this web site
+If you are a Lexington resident & have relative(s) in either war zone please inform Rich Hill at rleehill@comcast.net or Ron Ruff at ruff202@comcast.net so they can be listed on this web site

-Waterford residents Ernie & Rae Smith's nephew, Army Capt.
+Army Capt.
 Tyler Lewison & his wife, Army Capt.
-Katrina Grier Lewison are both Blackhawk pilots and graduates of West Point recently returned to the U.S. after over a year flying tough missions in Iraq.
+Katrina Grier Lewison are both Blackhawk pilots and graduates of West Point, nephew & niece of Waterford residents Ernie & Rae Smith

-Southmont Cove resident Alvin Ott's son, Army Staff Sgt.
-David Ott is on assignment as a Warrior Medic in Al Ramadi, Iraq.
-He is with A Company 213th Battalion of the Pennsylvania Army National Guard.
+Army Staff Sgt.
+David Ott is on assignment as a Warrior Medic in Al Ramadi, Iraq is the son of Southmont Cove resident Alvin Ott

 OUR SPECIAL PROJECT FUNDS GO DIRECTLY TO BENEFIT ACTIVE SERVICE PERSONNEL THAT ARE DISABLED - WE ACCEPT DONATIONS THAT ARE TAX DEDUCTIBLE - PLEASE WRITE CHECK PAYABLE TO THE LEXINGTON VETERANS ASSOCIATION & DROP OFF AT MAIN CLUBHOUSE FRONT DESK - WE THANK YOU!

-To look at our new Military Short Story Page
+To look at our Military Short Story Page

 CLICK HERE

-The Lexington Veterans Association is planning several interesting events through the first half of 2010.
+The Lexington Veterans Association is planning several interesting events January to May 2013.
 Here is the calendar.

 MARK YOUR CALENDARS

-PLEASE CALL LAURIE MYER FOR RESERVATIONS FOR LUNCH AND VETERANS BALL AT 437 - 1299
+PLEASE CALL LAURIE MYERS FOR RESERVATIONS FOR LUNCH AND VETERANS BALL AT 437 - 1299

 IN MEMORIAL

-The Intrepid Fallen Heroes Fund will break ground this year on a new facility in Bethesda, Maryland for treating Traumatic Brain Injuries and PTSD (Post Traumatic Stress Disorder).
-Based on their success on the superior facility they built in the mid 2000's for treating amputees we will be contributing to this badly needed facility.
+The Intrepid Fallen Heroes Fund has built a new facility in Bethesda, Maryland for treating Traumatic Brain Injuries and PTSD (Post Traumatic Stress Disorder).
+Based on their success on the superior facility they built in the mid 2000's for treating amputees we have started contributing to this badly needed facility.

 The LVA is pleased to announce that the Association will now expand its membership opportunities to include two new categories: Associate Member & Auxiliary Member.
 The following definitions apply: Associate Member is designed to open membership to an Honorably Discharged Veteran who had previously resided in the Lexington Community and was a member of the LVA.
 It is also open to any Honorably Discharged Veteran who currently resides in Lee County and has a desire to become involved with an organization committed to aiding and assisting in providing benefits and comforts to our Armed Services personnel.
 It carries the same benefits as full membership and dues are $30 per year.